schmettow/New_Stats/docs/Classic_linear_models.md

 |Design_A  |Design_A |    203|   194|   212|
 |Design_B  |Design_B |    188|   180|   197|

 In its predictions, the model `M_dummy` should be equivalent to the CGM model `M_CGM`, but the coefficients mean something different: they are exactly the group means.
-This model we  call an *absolute means model (AMM)* and will discuss it in section [AMM].
+This model we  call an *absolute means model (AMM)* and will discuss it in section \@ref(amm).
 First, we have to come back to the question, how the regression engine produces its dummy variables, such that the coefficients are differences towards one Intercept.
-This is called *treatment contrasts*  [#TC].
+This is called *treatment contrasts*  \@ref(treatment-contrasts).

-### Treatment contrast {#treament_contrasts}
+### Treatment contrast {#treatment-contrasts}

 The default behaviour of regression engines, when encountering a factor, is to select the first level as reference group and estimate all other levels relative to that.
 Coefficients express differences.
 This fully makes sense if the effect of a treatment is what you are after, and is therefore called *treatment contrasts*.
 Treatment contrasts do not have anything special or natural to them, but is a very particular way of thinking about levels of a factor, namely that *one level is special*.
 In controlled experiments, this special level often is the  *control  condition*, whereas the coefficients are the effects of well-defined manipulations.
 This most prominently is the case for clinical trials, where the *placebo group* is untreated.
 This works well in all situations where a default situation exists and the other factor levels can be thought of manipulations of the default: